Cem Say

 Ahmet Celal Cem Say (born 14 March 1966 in Ankara) is a Turkish theoretical computer scientist and professor of computer science.
 He is a full time professor at the Boğaziçi University Department of Computer Engineering in Istanbul, Turkey.
 Cem Say is the author of the QSI algorithm for qualitative system identification, an AI task relevant in the study of qualitative reasoning.
-His work in complexity theory includes studies on small-space quantum automata and new characterizations of the complexity classes NL and P in terms of verifiers modeled by finite-state machines allowed to use only a fixed number of random bits.
+His work in complexity theory includes studies on small-space quantum finite-state machines and new characterizations of the complexity classes NL and P in terms of verifiers modeled by finite-state machines allowed to use only a fixed number of random bits.
 He is also known for his advocacy of people wrongly accused with forged digital evidence, and his popular science books.

 Education

 Cem Say was born in Ankara in 1966.
 He finished the high school TED Ankara College in 1983.
 He graduated from Boğaziçi University's Department of Computer Engineering in 1987.
 He received his PhD in the same department under the supervision of Selahattin Kuru in 1992.